alexanderthebadatcoding/mls-led-scoreboard/README.md

-# nba-led-scoreboard
+# MLS-led-scoreboard
 ![I promise to change this picture when I actually build my own](imgs/pregame_state.jpg)

-Display daily NBA action on an raspberry pi powered LED matrix.
+Display daily MLS action on an raspberry pi powered LED matrix.
 Currently supports 64x32 boards only.

 ### Credit and inpsiration
 This project was inspired by the [nfl-led-scoreboard](https://github.com/mikemountain/nfl-led-scoreboard/) which was inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check them out.